ThuraAung1601/Dependency-Parser/README.md

 # Dependency Parser Predictor
-Trains a neural network to predict the transitions of an arc standard neural network parser. <br>
+Trains a neural network to predict the transitions of an arc standard dependency parser. <br>
 Explanation of the code:
 - conll_reader.py - data structures to represent a dependency tree, as well as functionality to read and write trees in the CoNLL-X format (explained below).
 - get_vocab.py - extract a set of words and POS tags that appear in the training data.
 This is necessary to format the input to the neural net (the dimensionality of the input vectors depends on the number of words).